P.E and Sport Vision

 Our Sports Leaders play an active role in school P.E and sport.
 They organise and run sports competitions for local schools.
 Over the past few years this has included: Year 2 Athletics, Year 3/4 Sitting Volleyball, Year 5/6 Sitting Volleyball and KS2 Triathlon competitions.

-The Sports Council meets regularly to discuss improvements to school sport.
+The Sports Leaders meet regularly to discuss improvements to school sport.
 Being a Sports Leader helps to develop leadership skills and gives children an important responsibility within school life.
 It also gives children the opportunity to experience what a potential job in the sports industry might be like and is a role that may be mentioned on a future university application form!